Ratna04priya/Auto-Encoders/README.md

 Autoencoder, by design, reduces data dimensions by learning how to ignore the noise in the data.

 ## About the repo

+This repo contains the code for simple autoencoders as well as autoencoders by CNN.
+Denoising is also a major concept covered in the repo .